Fruit State Specialist

 Control with pesticide

 Fire blight has been observed to be most severe on vigorously growing trees.
-For this reason, the amount of fertilizer (mostly nitrogen) applied needs careful attention.
-Allow the tree to show when it needs fertilizer rather than making routine applications each year.
-Bearing apple trees, for example, should not produce more than 10 to 12 inches of new terminal growth in any given season; pear trees, about 6 to 8 inches.
-With ornamental species like pyracantha that respond to even low levels of nitrogen, withhold all nitrogen fertilizer until the plant definitely shows lack of vigor.
+For this reason, pay careful attention to the amount of fertilizer applied, especially nitrogen fertilizer.
+Adjust nitrogen fertilizer treatments so that bearing apple trees produce no more than 10 to 12 inches of new terminal growth in any given season; pear trees, no more than about 6 to 8 inches.
+With ornamental species such as pyracantha that respond to low levels of nitrogen, withhold all nitrogen fertilizer until the plant shows lack of vigor.
 Keep in mind that fertilizers applied to lawns also will be available to the tree roots.

 Fire blight runs in cycles

-That is, the disease may appear for several years in various degrees of severity, then show little or no damage for a few years.
-Fire blight is most severe in springs when soil moisture is high, when bud and shoot development is rapid, when temperatures of 60 to 75 degrees F persist, and when frequent rains occur (especially wind-blown).
 These conditions promote rapid development of succulent shoots and blossoms that favor both the rapid multiplication and subsequent dissemination of the bacteria.
-During seasons like this, homeowners with valuable susceptible ornamental and fruit plantings need to be especially diligent in their fire blight control programs.
+During seasons like this, homeowners with susceptible ornamental and fruit plantings need to be especially diligent in their fire blight control programs.